Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Lumbar radiculopathy is manifested by a combination of symptoms, including neuropathic pain in the back and lower limb, generated in the lumbar spinal roots.
-Additionally, numbness, weakness, and loss of reflexes may occur in patients.
-The causes of lumbar radiculopathy are herniated disc, narrowing of the intervertebral foramen, osteophytes and rarely - a tumor.
-Many patients and their doctors call lumbar radiculopathy ishialgia.
+Lumbar radiculopathy is a set of symptoms that include neuropathic pain in the back and lower limb, generated in the lumbar spinal roots.
+Additionally, patients may experience numbness, weakness, and loss of reflexes.
+Causes of lumbar radiculopathy include disc herniation, narrowing of the intervertebral foramen, osteophytes, and rarely, tumors.
+Many patients and their doctors refer to lumbar radiculopathy as sciatica.

 Symptoms of lumbar radiculopathy

-Patients with lumbar radiculopathy complain of pain, numbness, tingling and paresthesia in the innervation zone of the affected nerve root or roots.
-Also, patients can note weakness and impaired coordination of movements in the affected limb.
-Muscle spasms and pain in the back are often noted, pain radiating to the buttocks.
-On examination, a decrease in sensitivity, weakness and decreased reflexes are found.
-The symptom of Laceg's tension is almost always positive in patients with lumbar radiculopathy.
-Sometimes in patients with lumbar radiculopathy, the compression of the cauda equina may develop, in which the weakness of the muscles of the lower limbs and the symptoms of disorders of the bladder and rectum develop.
-This is an urgent neurosurgical situation, and it should be maintained as such.
+Patients with lumbar radiculopathy complain of pain, numbness, tingling, and paresthesia in the distribution of the affected nerve root or roots.
+Patients may also report weakness and loss of coordination in the affected limb.
+Muscle spasms and back pain, and pain radiating to the buttocks, are common.
+Physical examination may reveal decreased sensation, weakness, and decreased reflexes.
+The Lasegue tension sign is almost always positive in patients with lumbar radiculopathy.
+Occasionally, patients with lumbar radiculopathy may develop cauda equina compression, which causes lower limb muscle weakness and bladder and rectal symptoms.
+This is a neurosurgical emergency and should be managed as such.

 The most common lumbar discogenic syndromes